ellis-bio/ellisjalia/index.md

 Given some input, AI models treat language prediction as a conditional probability.
 For an input sequence of tokens w<sub>1</sub>, w<sub>2</sub>, w<sub>3</sub>,..., w<sub>n</sub> their task is to calculate P (w<sub>n</sub> | w<sub>1</sub>, w<sub>2</sub>, w<sub>3</sub>,..., w<sub>n-1</sub>).
 This is the probability of the next token w<sub>n</sub> given the previous input tokens.
 </body>
 </html>

-I'm oversimplifying here; because the deep learning rabbit hole is a deep one.
+I am oversimplifying here; because the deep learning rabbit hole is a deep one.
 Concepts like attention, regression, gradient descent, bias, and back-propagation also play an indispensable role (not to mention convolutional neural networks for dynamic vision based tasks).

 <h4>The Path to AGI</h4>